Online personal loans - a guide to choosing an online lender

-Your repayment is roughly $320 per month.
-That’s $320 per month on top of petrol, mortgage or rent, childcare, babysitting, groceries, movies, drinks with mates and entertaining at home.
-If you can afford an extra $320 per month to repay a loan of $10000 then you’re winning!
+Your repayment amount is roughly $320 per month.
+That’s $320 per month on top of petrol, mortgage/rent, childcare, babysitting, groceries, movies, drinks with mates and entertaining at home.
+If you can afford an extra $320 per month to repay a loan of $10,000 then you’re winning!

-If the cards are in your favour, it’s definitely an affordable situation.
-But over 5 years, although your repayments per month will be less, the interest you pay in the end may be higher.
-Signing up for the right term for you is circumstantial-based and completely up to you, and what suits you most.
-See our borrowing calculator to see how much you can afford.
+But over 5 years, although your repayments per month will be less, the interest you pay in the end could be higher.
+Signing up for the right term for you is circumstantial-based and entirely up to you, and what suits you most.
+Check out our borrowing calculator to see how much you can afford to borrow.

-Your decision shouldn’t be based on the rate alone.
-Low rates don’t always mean low monthly management fees or even free from any fees at all.
-You’ll want to base your decision on a mixture of things from around other people’s reviews, affordable repayments and low or no management costs.
-More importantly, will you choose fixed or variable?
+Don't base your decision on just the rate alone.
+Low rates don’t always mean low or no monthly management fees.
+You’ll want to base your decision on a number of things, like customer reviews, repayment amount and fees.
+You'll also need to decide on whether you want a fixed or variable rate.
 Let’s explore what these options mean for you:

-- Fixed personal loan Lucky you.
-The rates are astronomically low for the first time in years and you get to secure the same rate for the entire length of your personal loan.
-For a personal loan, that’s usually 3-5 years.
-You can easily budget month by month as you know exactly how much you have to set aside for you loan repayments.
-Because when you secure a fixed interest loan, the rate and the repayments won’t ever change.
+- Fixed personal loan: With a fixed rate you get to secure the same rate for the entire length of your personal loan (usually 3-5 years).
+Budgeting for a fixed rate is generally easier as you'll know exactly how much your repayments are each month.
+Because when you secure a fixed interest loan, the rate and the repayments won’t change.

-- Variable personal loan Ok, so your rate may go up or down according to the RBA cash rate during the term of your loan.
-This means that for 3 - 5 years, depending on the length of your loan you may be paying more or less for your loan repayments compared to the fixed loan variety.
-However the features are greater.
-You have the option of paying more toward your loan anytime, whereas with a fixed term you usually can’t.
+- Variable personal loan: With a variable rate your rate may go up or down according to the RBA cash rate during the term of your loan.
+This means that for 3-5 years, depending on the length of your loan you may be paying more or less for your loan repayments compared to a fixed loan rate.
+However the features are usually better.
+You generally have the option of paying more toward your loan anytime, whereas with a fixed term you often can’t.

 How do I apply for a loan online?

-An online application will usually take about 20 minutes to read the fine print and fill out an online form, be it mainstream bank or bank alternative.
-If you’re lucky, you may receive either on the spot approval or need to wait up to 2 days to hear back.
+An online application usually takes about 20 minutes or so to read the fine print and fill out an online form, be it mainstream bank or bank alternative.
+If you’re lucky, you could receive either on the spot approval or need to wait up to 2 days to hear back.
 Sounds good, right?
-More than good.

-- understand your fees and charges and repayment amounts
+- To understand your fees and charges and repayment amounts

-- have a fair idea which loan term would suit you
+- Understand which loan term would suit you best

-- know what rate type will be good for your budget
+- Know what rate type is best for your budget

 Rest assured your application will be safe, secure and quick as a flash.